Determining child support can be as simple as an algebra equation, but it can get complicated when the paying parent doesn't have a regular salary.

-Determining how much a parent should pay for the support of his or her child is an area of family law that can be as simple as an algebra equation or complicated when the person paying support does not have regular salary employment.
-We recognize that not receiving child support when it has been ordered or not being able to pay child support are both stressful.
-At the Law Office of Carol A. Wilson, we understand Texas Law regarding child support and work efficiently and productively to achieve the solution that is in the best interest of our client and their children.
+We understand that not receiving child support when it's been ordered, or not being able to pay child support, can be stressful.
+At the Law Office of Carol A. Wilson, we understand Texas law regarding child support and work efficiently and productively to achieve the solution that's in the best interest of our clients and their children.